More Myanmar violence reported as activists seek help from ethnic groups

 The EU’s top diplomat, Josep Borrell, called on the generals to stand down from what he called a “senseless path” of violence against their own people.

-The top military officer from the United States and nearly a dozen of his counterparts said a professional military must follow international standards for conduct “and is responsible for protecting - not harming - the people it serves”.
+The top military officer from the United States and nearly a dozen of his counterparts said a professional military “is responsible for protecting - not harming - the people it serves”.

-Myanmar’s military took power saying that November elections won by Suu Kyi’s party were fraudulent, an assertion dismissed by the country’s election commission.
-Suu Kyi remains in detention at an undisclosed location and many other figures in her party are also in custody.

 Our Standards: The Thomson Reuters Trust Principles.